Channel Partner GTM Strategy for B2B Technology Companies

 If there's one section of this guide you read carefully, let it be this one.
 Partner enablement is the single biggest determinant of channel programme success.
 I've seen well-designed programmes with strong margins and great partners produce zero results because enablement was an afterthought.
 And I've seen modest programmes with average margins succeed because partners were equipped to sell confidently and deliver competently.

 Enablement for partners follows many of the same principles as sales enablement for your own team, but with a critical difference: partners don't work for you.
 They have competing priorities, limited attention, and no obligation to spend time learning your product unless you make it easy and worthwhile.
+Salesforce's State of Sales research consistently shows that reps — partner or direct — spend the majority of their week on non-selling tasks, so anything you can do to shave hours off their learning curve compounds.

 What Partner Enablement Must Include